cwang9208/COLO/colo-proxy.md

 Secondary:

 Guest --> TCP Rewriter Filter
-If the packet is TCP packet, we will adjust seq and update TCP checksum.
+If the packet is TCP packet,we will adjust seq and update TCP checksum.
 Then send it to redirect client filter.
 Otherwise directly send to redirect client filter.

 Redirect Client Filter --> Redirect Server Filter
 Forward packet to primary.